Mushakushi/Mech-Game/README.md

 Create Shoto and John

-test update for gitlab mirror
+test push for gitlab mirror